George Smitherman

 George Smitherman (born February 12, 1964) is a former Canadian politician and broadcaster.
 He represented the provincial riding of Toronto Centre in the Legislative Assembly of Ontario from 1999 to 2010, when he resigned to contest the mayoralty of Toronto in the 2010 municipal election.
-Smitherman was the first gay member of Provincial Parliament (MPP) elected in Ontario, and the province's first openly gay cabinet minister.
+Smitherman was the first openly gay member of Provincial Parliament (MPP) elected in Ontario, and the province's first openly gay cabinet minister.

 Smitherman was a candidate in the 2018 municipal election running for Toronto City Council in Ward 13 Toronto Centre which included much of the provincial riding he represented as an MPP.
 He received 15% of the vote, failing to unseat incumbent Kristyn Wong-Tam who received 50%.

 Since March 2020 he has been president and CEO of the Cannabis Council of Canada.

 Background

 Smitherman was born at Humber Memorial Hospital (now Humber River Regional Hospital Church site) in Weston, Ontario and spent much of his early years in Etobicoke (he briefly lived in East York, Ontario).
 He is the son of Irene Margaret (Wood) and Arthur Smitherman, and one of four children.
 Smitherman spent much time working with his father's business, Smitty's Haulage (later Sure-Way Transport).

 Smitherman admitted a five-year addiction to an illegal drug before running for political office.
 Smitherman has not indicated the specific drugs he was addicted to during this time, except to say that they were part of the "Toronto party scene", and that "the drugs were not injected".
 He is estranged from his older brother, saying they didn't fall out but just drifted apart.
 Arthur, who ran for city council from Ward 8, endorsed Rob Ford for mayor.

 On August 5, 2007, Smitherman married his partner, Christopher Peloso, near Elliot Lake, Ontario.
 Peloso was a manager with Lindt & Sprüngli.
 On September 26, 2009, the Toronto Star reported that Smitherman and Peloso had been approved as adoptive parents by the Toronto Children's Aid Society.
 They adopted two children named Michael and Kayla.
 Peloso also had a daughter from a previous relationship.
 Peloso, who was reportedly suffering from clinical depression, was found dead after going missing in December 2013.